BricoloDuDimanche/Basalt/README.md

 [![Discord](https://img.shields.io/badge/chat-on%20Discord%20(%23basalt)-7289DA.svg?style=flat-square)](https://discord.gg/2CkzJzM)
 [![Donate](https://img.shields.io/badge/donate-Patreon-F96854.svg?style=flat-square)](https://www.patreon.com/Bowser65)

-[Andesite](https://github.com/natanbc/andesite-node) plugin to provide extra sources like Spotify or Deezer
+[Andesite](https://github.com/natanbc/andesite-node) plugin to provide extra sources like Spotify or Deezer as well as caching

 **NOTE**: The plugin is **very unstable** atm and should **not** be used in a production app.

 ## Supported platforms
  - Spotify
- - Deezer (soon)
+ - Deezer
- - PornHub (soon)
+ - PornHub

 ## How it work
 Just fetch /loadtracks with a link from a custom source provider.
 It works for tracks, playlist and albums.